 Infringement Offences for which infringements may be issued.
-The use of this term refers the requirements of the Food Act including the requirements under the Food
+The use of this term refers to infringement offences under listed on Schedule 1 under the comply with the requirements of the Food Act including the requirements under the Food Standards Code.